The profile of chiral skyrmions of small radius: The basic equations

 \subsection{Stereographic projection}

 We define the field

 which is the modulus of the stereographic projection of the magnetization vector.
 The equation for $u$ reads

 where the prime denotes differentiation with respect to $r$.
-A well-known solution of this equation has been obtained for the case that only the exchange interaction is present, that is, when the last two terms in Eq.~\eqref{eq:u} are absent.
-This is the axially-symmetric Belavin-Polyakov solution of unit degree
+A well-known solution of this equation has been obtained for the case where only the exchange interaction is present, that is, when the last two terms in Eq.~\eqref{eq:u} are absent.
+This is the axially-symmetric Belavin-Polyakov (BP) solution of unit degree

 where $a$ is an arbitrary complex constant and $|a|$ gives the radius of the skyrmion core \cite{BelavinPolyakov_JETP1975}.